paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 #### Effective Date
 Subchapter effective Oct.
 1, 1984, and inapplicable with respect to injuries sustained before Oct.
 1, 1984, see section 609AA(b)(1) of Pub.
 L. 98–473, set out as a note under [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101).

+#### Applicability
+Pub.
+L. 119–60, div.
+H, title LXXXII, § 8205(a)(2), (3), Dec.
+18, 2025, 139 Stat.
+1849, provided that: “(2) Applicability.—The amendment made by paragraph (1) [amending this section] shall apply to any claim under—“(A) section 1201(a) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([34 U.S.C.
+10281(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10281/a&num=0&edition=prelim)) that is predicated upon the death of a public safety officer on or after January 1, 2020, that is the direct and proximate result of an exposure-related cancer; or “(B) section 1201(b) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([34 U.S.C.
+10281(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10281/b&num=0&edition=prelim)) that is filed on or after January 1, 2020, and predicated upon a disability that is the direct and proximate result of an exposure-related cancer. “(3) Time for filing claim.—Notwithstanding any other provision of law, an individual who desires to file a claim that is predicated upon the amendment made by paragraph (1) shall not be precluded from filing such a claim within 3 years of the date of enactment of this Act [Dec.
+18, 2025].”

+Pub.
+L. 119–60, div.
+H, title LXXXII, § 8205(c)(2), Dec.
+18, 2025, 139 Stat.
+1849, provided that: “The amendments made by paragraph (1) [amending this section] shall apply to any matter pending before the Department of Justice as of the date of enactment of this Act [Dec.
+18, 2025].”

+Pub.
+L. 119–60, div.
+H, title LXXXII, § 8205(d)(2), Dec.
+18, 2025, 139 Stat.
+1850, provided that: “(A) In general.—The amendment made by paragraph (1) [amending this section] shall apply to any claim under section 3 of the Safeguarding America’s First Responders Act of 2020 ([34 U.S.C.
+10281](./chapter-101-justice-system-improvement.md#section-10281) note)—“(i) that is predicated upon the death of a public safety officer on or after January 1, 2020; or “(ii) that is—“(I) predicated upon the disability of a public safety officer; and “(II) filed on or after January 1, 2020. “(B) Time for filing claim.—Notwithstanding any other provision of law, an individual who desires to file a claim that is predicated upon the amendment made by paragraph (1) shall not be precluded from filing such a claim within 3 years of the date of enactment of this Act [Dec.
+18, 2025].”

 #### Findings
 Pub.
 L. 117–172, § 2, Aug.
 16, 2022, 136 Stat.
 2098, provided that: “Congress finds the following: “(1) Every day, public safety officers, including police officers, firefighters, emergency medical technicians, and others, work to maintain the safety, health, and well-being of the communities they serve. “(2) This means public safety officers are routinely called to respond to stressful and potentially traumatic situations, often putting their own lives in danger. “(3) This work not only puts public safety officers at-risk for experiencing harm, serious injury, and cumulative and acute trauma, but also places them at up to 25.6 times higher risk for developing post-traumatic stress disorder when compared to individuals without such experiences. “(4) Psychological evidence indicates that law enforcement officers experience significant job-related stressors and exposures that may confer increased risk for mental health morbidities (such as post-traumatic stress disorder and suicidal thoughts, ideation, intents, and behaviors) and hastened mortality. “(5) Public safety officers often do not have the resources or support they need, leaving them at higher risk for long-term mental health consequences. “(6) Whereas, although the Department of Defense already considers servicemember suicides to be line-of-duty deaths and provides Federal support to eligible surviving families, the Federal Government does not recognize public safety officer suicides as deaths in the line of duty. “(7) In 2017, the Department of Justice approved 481 claims under the Public Safety Officers’ Benefits Program under subpart 1 of part L of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([34 U.S.C.
 10281](./chapter-101-justice-system-improvement.md#section-10281) et seq.), but not one of them for the more than 240 public safety officers who died by suicide that year. “(8) Public safety officers who have died or are disabled as a result of suicide or post-traumatic stress disorder do not qualify for the Public Safety Officers’ Benefits Program, despite the fact that public safety officers are more likely to die by suicide than from any other line-of-duty cause of death.”

 #### Safeguarding America’s First Responders
 Pub.
 L. 116–157, Aug.
 14, 2020, 134 Stat.
 704, as amended by Pub.
 L. 117–61, § 9, Nov.
 18, 2021, 135 Stat.
-1481, provided that: “SECTION 1.
+1481; Pub.
+L. 119–60, div.
+H, title LXXXII, § 8205(d)(1), Dec.
+18, 2025, 139 Stat.
+1850, provided that: “SECTION 1.
 SHORT TITLE.“This Act may be cited as the ‘Safeguarding America’s First Responders Act of 2020’.
 “SEC.
 2. SENSE OF CONGRESS; PURPOSE.“(a) Sense of Congress.—It is the sense of Congress that—“(1) an infectious disease pandemic known as COVID–19 exists; “(2) to date, there is much still unknown about COVID–19, but it is known that COVID–19 and related complications may be fatal; “(3) services provided by public safety officers are nonetheless essential during this pandemic; “(4) due to the COVID–19 pandemic and what is currently known about how the disease is spread, public safety officers are uncharacteristically at risk of contracting the disease; and “(5) although the Public Safety Officers’ Benefits program currently covers deaths and permanent and total disabilities resulting from infectious disease sustained by public safety officers in carrying out their duties, the determination of claims involving personal injuries believed to have resulted from COVID–19 or its complications may be uniquely challenging or delayed given the lack of—“(A) definitive testing and medical records at this time; and “(B) a definitive uniform body of medical information about how the disease is spread or its effects. “(b) Purpose.—The purpose of this Act is to establish a carefully drawn framework wherein claims under the Public Safety Officers’ Benefits program, arising under the unique circumstances described in subsection (a), can be processed expeditiously and under fair and clear standards.
 “SEC.
 3. PUBLIC SAFETY OFFICER BENEFITS.“(a) Death Benefits.—As determined by the Bureau of Justice Assistance, unless competent medical evidence establishes that the death of a public safety officer (as defined in section 1204 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([34 U.S.C.
 10284](./chapter-101-justice-system-improvement.md#section-10284))) was directly and proximately caused by something other than COVID–19, COVID–19 (or complications therefrom) suffered by the public safety officer shall be presumed to constitute a personal injury within the meaning of section 1201(a) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([34 U.S.C.
 10281(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10281/a&num=0&edition=prelim)), sustained in the line of duty by the officer and directly and proximately resulting in death, if—“(1) the officer engaged in a line of duty action or activity during the period beginning on January 1, 2020, and ending on the termination date; “(2) the officer was diagnosed with COVID–19 (or evidence indicates that the officer had COVID–19) during the 45-day period beginning on the last day of duty of the officer; and “(3) evidence indicates that the officer had COVID–19 (or complications therefrom) at the time of the officer’s death. “(b) Disability Benefits.—As determined by the Bureau of Justice Assistance, COVID–19 (or complications therefrom) suffered by a public safety officer shall be presumed to constitute a personal injury within the meaning of section 1201(b) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 ([34 U.S.C.
 10281(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10281/b&num=0&edition=prelim)), sustained in the line of duty by the officer, if—“(1) the officer engaged in a line of duty action or activity during the period beginning on January 1, 2020, and ending on the termination date; and “(2) the officer was diagnosed with COVID–19 (or evidence indicates that the officer had COVID–19) during the 45-day period beginning on the last day of duty of the officer. “(c) Termination Date.—For purposes of this section, the term ‘termination date’ means the earlier of—“(1) the date on which the public health emergency declared by the Secretary of Health and Human Services under section 319 of the Public Health Service Act ([42 U.S.C.
-247d](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section247d&num=0&edition=prelim)) on January 31, 2020, with respect to the Coronavirus Disease (COVID–19), expires; and “(2) December 31, 2023.”
+247d](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section247d&num=0&edition=prelim)) on January 31, 2020, with respect to the Coronavirus Disease (COVID–19), expires; and “(2) December 31, 2023. “(d) Definition.—In this section, the term ‘line of duty action’ includes any action—“(1) in which a public safety officer engaged at the direction of the agency served by the public safety officer; or “(2) the public safety officer is authorized or obligated to perform.”

 <a id="section-10282"></a>